PEDSnet/pedsnetcdm_to_pcornetcdm/v2.8_to_3.1/python_etl/README.md

 	Expects that Docker is installed
 	After cloning the repo:

+    Create /python_etl/ptop/apps/runit/management/commands/p_to_p.yml using p_to_p_sample.yml as a guide

     Build and start the app:

        docker-compose up
        # Or to rebuild